JerJohn15/stock-quotes-and-recco/README.md

 - Update tests using mocha
  * Perform tests for the Exchange Rate's component using mocha and the recent Babel 6 release.
  *Mocha Tests#2*
- 1) Check if component, *Exchange Rates* exists.
- 2) A value has been inputted in the *input field*.
+ 1) A value has been inputted in the *input field*.
- 3) A value has been selected from the selection menu.
+ 2) A value has been selected from the selection menu.
- 4) Data from the API has been displayed on the screen.
+ 3) Data from the API has been displayed on the screen.